repub/scholarsphere-docs/docs/guides/collections.md

 If collection creators prefer to deposit works on students' behalf, then they will need to obtain permissions from the students.
 A recommended approach is to include this permission, with a link to the deposit agreement, in a form used to collect work submissions from students (examples are available upon request).
 For example:

- - "I hereby approve my project files to be uploaded to Scholarsphere under the conditions above and accept the terms of the ScholarSphere deposit agreement (https://scholarsphere.psu.edu/agreement).
+ - "I hereby approve my project files to be uploaded to ScholarSphere under the conditions above and accept the terms of the ScholarSphere deposit agreement (https://scholarsphere.psu.edu/agreement).

 ##  Preferred Licenses